Aldiyar010/WRO-FE-2025-2Fast2Forward-team/README.md

 3. High capacity (2200mAh) – Offers longer operating time than 6 AA batteries, especially under heavy load.

-4. Lighter weight – Weighs less than 6 AA batteries with a battery holder, reducing the robot’s total weight and improving mobility.
+4. Lighter weight – Weights less than 6 AA batteries with a battery holder, reducing the robot’s total weight and improving mobility.

 5. No need to remove – Charges directly in the EV3 brick via the AC charger, no need to take the battery out.